TimeTraveller-San/BengaliAI/notes.md

 # Feels
 - DAMN! `se_resnext50_32x4d` with mish and mixup got 0.9 val score only on 2 epochs (~55 minutes)!
 This is amazing.
 I will be training it for ~40-60 epochs.
+- I feel incompetent and am angry at myself.
+I've tried so many things yet I can not defeat the public best score.
+I am pretty sure I am doing everything ~same (if not better) I CAN STILL NOT CROSS 0.95999!
+I need at least 9.970 to stand anywhere on the LB.
+What am I doing wrong?

 # Model?
 - I love efficientnets.
 Mainly because they are efficient.
 EUREKA!